-biotechrabbit's Rapid Translation System (RTS) is a scalable in vitro protein expression platform that produces large amounts of protein for characterization studies, functional assays, or structural analysis.
+biotechrabbit's Rapid Translation System (RTS) is a scalable in vitro protein expression platform that produces large amounts of protein for characterization studies, functional assays or structural analysis.
 Specific applications can easily be adapted with a truly "open" system based on bacterial as well as eukaryotic cell lysates.
-Expression of target proteins can be performed either using RTS expression vectors or using PCR-based generation of Linear Template in a screening manner with RTS Linear Template Kits thereby avoiding cloning procedures.
-PCR products generated with the RTS Linear Template Kit Plus can be applied in the E. coli-based RTS 100 E. coli HY Kit (cat. no. BR140101) or in the insect cell-based RTS 100 Insect Membrane Kits (cat. no. BR1401501) and RTS 100 Insect Disulfide Kits (cat. no. BR1401401).
+Expression of target proteins can be performed either using RTS expression vectors or using PCR-based generation of linear templates in a screening manner with RTS Linear Template Kits to avoid cloning procedures.
+PCR products generated with the RTS Linear Template Fab Kit (cat. no. BR1402201) and the TS Linear Template Kit Plus (cat. no. BR1402401) can be used with the E. coli-based RTS 100 E. coli Fab Kit (cat. no. BR1400602) for the small-scale synthesis of disulfide-bonded proteins, especially Fab antibody fragments, with the RTS 100 E. coli HY kits (cat. no. cat. no. BR1400101, BR1400101 and BR1400106) and additionally with the insect cell-based RTS 100 Insect Membrane kits (cat. no. BR1401501 and BR1401502).

-With Linear Templates synthesis can be scaled up to approx. 0.5 mg protein in 1 ml synthesis scale, while upscaling with Expression Vectors synthesis is possible up to 50 mg protein in 10 ml synthesis scale using our patented technology (continuous-exchange, cell-free) offering much higher levels of protein expression compared to other in vitro T7 RNA polymerase-based transcription/translation systems.
+With linear templates, synthesis can be scaled up to approximately 0.5 mg protein at a I-ml-synthesis scale.
+In addition, expression-vector synthesis can be scaled up to 50 mg protein at the I0-ml-synthesis scale using our patented continuous-exchange, cell-free (CECF) technology, which offers much higher levels of protein expression compared to other in vitro T7 RNA polymerase-based transcription/translation systems.

-RTS Platform - Complementary Prokaryotic and Eukaryotic Systems
+RTS Platform - complementary prokaryotic and eukaryotic systems

-The Rapid Translation System is designed to cover a broad range of individual proteins by a combined family of pro- and eukaryotic expression systems, eliminating expression limitations of previously available cell-free systems.
-Synthesis with outstanding high yields of up to 6 mg/ml is realized by RTS E. coli, which in most cases is the first choice for expression.
+RTS is designed to cover a broad range of individual proteins with a combination of prokaryotic and eukaryotic expression systems that does not have the limitations of previously available cell-free expression systems.
+RTS E. coli provides synthesis with outstanding high yields of up to 6 mg/ml, making it the first choice for most applications.

-As an alternative, expression of proteins with complex requirements can be achieved using eukaryotic systems which benefit of chaperone systems suited for eukaryotic proteins.
-Another advantage of eukaryotic RTS is the absence of bacterial endotoxins avoiding laborious purification of proteins for cell-based assays.
+As an alternative, expression of proteins with complex requirements can be achieved using eukaryotic systems which benefit from chaperone systems suited for eukaryotic proteins.
+Another advantage of eukaryotic RTS is the absence of bacterial endotoxins, allowing cell-based assays without laborious purification of proteins.

-Moreover, RTS Wheat Germ combines high synthesis yields up to I mg/ml and high success rate independent on codon usage and especially for large proteins which tend to fragmentation in other systems.
-RTS Insect benefits of endogenous ER based membrane vesicles suited for signal peptide directed translocation of glycosylated proteins and membrane proteins into natural membranes.
-This system yields protein synthesis up to $50 \, \mu g/ml$ .
+Moreover, RTS Wheat Germ kits combine high synthesis of yields up to 1 mg/ml and high success rates independent of codon usage, especially for large proteins which tend to fragment in other systems.
+RTS Insect kits provide the benefits of endogenous ER-based membrane vesicles, allowing signal-peptides, such as glycosylated proteins and membrane proteins, to be translocated into natural membranes.
+This system yields protein synthesis up to 50 $\mu$ g/ml.

-In the Rapid Translation System a unique set of innovative technologies is combined to a powerful new protein expression approach.
-The entire workflow (Figures 1 and 2) has been analyzed to help reduce bottlenecks and accelerate the protein expression process.
-The different modules of the Rapid Translation System contribute to a new and revolutionary expression concept.
-A comparison of pro- and eukaryotic RTS Kit for screening and scaled-up protein synthesis is shown in Figure 3.
+A unique set of innovative technologies is combined in the RTS to provide a powerful new protein expression approach.
+The entire workflow (Figure 1 and Figure 2, pages 8 and 9, respectively) has been optimized to reduce bottlenecks and to accelerate the protein-expression process.
+The different modules of the RTS contribute to a new and revolutionary expression concept.
+A comparison of prokaryotic and eukaryotic RTS kits for screening and scaling up protein synthesis is shown in Figure 3, page 10.